+Other contributions to the software are gratefully acknowledged:
-The TOPCAT logo in use since version 4 was kindly drawn by Phil Hall.

-The sources for colour maps used in plotting are listed in Appendix A.4.7.

-Some icons were created by or adapted from Smashicons from www.flaticons.com.
+- The TOPCAT logo in use since version 4 was kindly drawn by Phil Hall. - Initial inspiration for some of TOPCAT's features was taken from the pre-existing tools Mirage (Bell labs) and VOPlot (VO-India). - The MacOS DMG file since v4.9 is built using Install4j. - The sources for colour maps used in plotting are listed in Appendix A.4.7. - Some icons were created by or adapted from Smashicons from www.flaticons.com.